TravelHighlights

 Editor's Pick

-A scenic break between Tokyo and Kansai when you want onsen atmosphere, Fuji views and a slower travel day.
+A scenic reset between Tokyo and Kansai when weather and pacing support it.

 Read guide →